hugoocoto/hugoocoto/README.md

 ## Experience

-Full-time senior developer and group leader at my father's coutch (2021 - now).
+Full-time senior developer and group leader at my parent's coutch (2021 - now).
 Used to program while watching TV and / or talking with people so I feel like a strong programmer as I never missed a single semicolon.